AmirhoseinCh/DynamicPatch/README.md

 ## Installation

-First, ensure you have Python installed on your system.
+First, ensure you have Yolov5 installed.
 Then, install the required Python packages using the `requirements.txt` file provided in this repository.

 ```bash
 pip install -r requirements.txt